 The first method takes longer but is also more accurate.
 If Customer X is paying $200 per month, and Customer Y is paying $400 per month, your MRR would be $600.

 The second method is easier.
-If you have four customers, and ARPA is $150, your MRR would be $600.
+If you have four customers, and your ARPA is $150, your MRR would be $600.

 Make sure you're not including one-time payments in your MRR, like implementation and/or limited support fees.

 If you tally up your MRR on a customer-by-customer basis that month, you might incorrectly add $1,200.
-But you're not generating $1,200 from this account each month -- you're generating $100.
+But you're not generating $1,200 from this account each month — you're generating $100.

 Expansion MRR is revenue generated from existing customers, including cross-sells (buying complementary products or services), upgrades/upsells (a more expensive plan), and greater volume (buying more seats, usage data, transactions, etc.)

-Churn MRR is the revenue you've lost from customers who have downgraded their plans or canceled altogther.
+Churn MRR is the revenue you've lost from customers who have downgraded their plans or canceled altogether.
 It's a leading indicator of next month's MRR.
 For example, if two customers each paying $400 canceled in June, your MRR would be $800 lower in July.

-Annual Reccuring Revenue
+6. Annual Recurring Revenue